-4.1 Cold temperature step stress test and nominal cold temperature test
+A. Cold temperature step stress test and nominal cold temperature test

-The cold temperature step stress test has been done from room temperature down to -60°C. This test shows that permanent failure, i. e. stuck mirrors, is appearing on some mirrors when the device is taken down to -55°C. The failure rate increases at -60°C.
+The cold temperature step stress test has been done from room temperature down to -60°C. This test shows that permanent failure, i. e. stuck mirrors, is appearing on some mirrors when the device is taken down to -55°C. The failure rate increases at -60°C. Based on these results, the nominal temperature condition for

-Based on these results, the nominal temperature condition for EUCLID was set to -40°C. In order to confirm that this is an acceptable nominal operating condition for the device, a single DMD was tested.
+EUCLID was set to -40°C. In order to confirm that this is an acceptable nominal operating condition for the device, a single DMD was tested.
 The DMD was mounted in the cold temperature chamber and tested three times at this temperature.
 For minimizing stress on the device when cooling down, a fast (-40°C / hour) and homogeneous cooling was provided.
 Using the definitions of blocked, lossy and weak mirrors, we have analyzed all (over 2 million) mirrors from the DMD for each measurement.
 No blocked mirror was revealed while only 12 mirrors are defined as lossy, and between 3 to 7 as weak mirrors.
 According to the screening procedure of TI where all mirrors are considered to be either working or not working, this measurement shows intermediate states where lossy and weak mirrors are observed; lossy mirrors stay lossy during the whole test, and weak mirrors may change in status from test to test; all other mirrors show their full performances.
 This effect is possibly due to local non-uniformity at individual mirror level, present since device fabrication.
 We highlight the fact that these effects have no impact in a typical DMD display mode, but they have to be taken into consideration and calibrated for MOS application.
 These numbers are very low when compared to the total 2 millions mirrors operating in the device.
 This test revealed no degradation of the device when three consecutive cycles in EUCLID conditions are applied.
-The cold temperature step stress test and the nominal cold temperature test have been fully described previously.
-11
+The cold temperature step stress test and the nominal cold temperature test have been fully described previously [10].

-4.2 Thermal cycling
+B. Thermal cycling

-Thermal cycling has been done on one DMD mounted on a DMD board, and conducted at INAF/IASF's facility in Bologna in Italy, and first five cycles as well as the optical characterizations have been performed at LAM's facility in Marseille in France.
-An Angelantoni ACS Challenger 250 Climatic chamber located in a class 100.000 clean room was used for the 562 thermal cycles conducted at INAF/IASF.
+Thermal cycling has been done on one DMD, and conducted at INAF/IASF's facility in Bologna in Italy.
+An Angelantoni ACS Challenger 250 Climatic chamber located in a class 100.000 clean room was used for the 562 thermal cycles.
 Two sets of cycles (249 and 313 cycles) have been applied, with intermediate and final optical characterization.

-No anomaly was observed on the DMD by visual inspection with unaided eye after the thermal cycling was completed but some dirt was deposited on the DMD window during cycling.
-In particular no cracks, no flakes were observed.
-The results for the reference measurement at +20°C are presented in Fig. 7 first row in three graphs showing the number and the locations of affected mirrors with 1 blocked, 4 lossy, and 15 weak mirrors.
-The results for the measurement at -40°C after the first serial of 254 cycles are given in Fig. 7 second row with 1 blocked, 2 lossy, and 7 weak mirrors.
-The results for the third measurement at -40°C after the second serial of 313 cycles are shown in Fig. 7 third row with 0 blocked, 6 lossy, and 30 weak mirrors.
+No anomaly was observed on the DMD by visual inspection: in particular no cracks, no flakes were observed.
+The results for the reference measurement at +20°C are 1 blocked, 4 lossy, and 15 weak mirrors.
+The results for the measurement at -40°C after the first serial of 254 cycles are 1 blocked, 2 lossy, and 7 weak mirrors.
+The results for the third measurement at -40°C after the second serial of 313 cycles are 0 blocked, 6 lossy, and 30 weak mirrors.

-Fig. 7: First row: Location and numbers of affected mirrors at +20°C.

-Second row: Location and numbers of affected mirrors at -40°C, after the first serial of 254 cycles.

-Third row: Location and numbers of affected mirrors at -40°C, after completion of all cycles (567 cycles).

 Either one or zero blocked mirror is observed during this test, located in zone 13.
 The measured throughput is at the limit between blocked and lossy mirror.
-Between two and six lossy mirrors have been observed during the thermal cycling test: for most of them, they are located in different places, these mirrors being at the limit between lossy and weak mirrors.
 The number of weak mirrors is in the same range before and after testing; a slight increase of this number could be due to the extra dirt on the window.
-From these charts, we clearly see that the same behavior is occurring for mirrors switching frequently (display mode in the central row) or in a static pattern during 1500s (EUCLID mission conditions), in the four other rows.

 In conclusion of the thermal cycling, this test has been successfully completed.
 This shows that space conditions did not degrade the device performances, within this thermal cycling campaign.

-4.3 Life test
+C. Life test